buettner/private-prefetch-proxy/README.md

     sec-ch-ua-mobile: ?<0 or 1>

 ### What to prefetch
 Our experiment found that fetching the mainframe HTML, along with statically linked CSS and synchronous Javascript, provided a 40% LCP improvement at the median.
 Fetching other resources, for example images, may further improve user experience at the cost of more wasted bytes on mispredictions.
-All prefetches carry the "Purpose: prefetch" header so origins can identify them.

 # FAQ
 ## TLS key leaks and private prefetch proxies